This Map Shows What All The World's Leaders Studied In School

 An amazing map created and posted to the MapPorn subreddit by Reddit user mareyv takes a look at what the world leaders and heads of state studied for the highest degree they’ve earned.

-David Cameron, the Prime Minister of the United Kingdom, and Tony Abbott, the Prime Minister of Australia both earned the interdisciplinary Politics, Philosophy, and Economics degree from Oxford University, which is why they’re in the grey catch-all category.
+David Cameron, the Prime Minister of England, and Tony Abbott, the Prime Minister of Australia both earned the interdisciplinary Politics, Philosophy, and Economics degree from Oxford University, which is why they’re in the grey catch-all category.

-The solid colour indicates the education of the head of the government, and a triangle, the official head of state, like the Queen of the United Kingdom.
+The solid colour indicates the education of the head of the government, and a triangle, the official head of state, like the Queen of England.

 Business Insider Emails & Alerts